Menu

 There are, however, several key differences.
 The first one is that life insurance only pays out after you pass away, whereas critical illness coverage pays out when you’re still alive.

 Therefore, if your critical illness policy can be used immediately, you and your loved ones can be provided with immediate help.
-In life insurance, your beneficiaries must wait for you to die to make a claim.
+In life insurance, your beneficiaries must wait for you to die before making a claim.

 Some insurers might offer critical illness insurance as a part of their life insurance policy package.
 If not, supplementing your standard life insurance with critical illness coverage might be a good idea.